Engineering

 The practical sequence for teams adding memory management to an existing agent system:

-Start with scope definition.
-Identify which memory layers you actually need.
-Most agents need user memory and conversation memory at minimum.
+• Start with scope definition: Identify which memory layers you actually need.
+Most agents need user memory and conversation memory at a minimum.
 Session memory matters if users work in extended task sequences.
-Org memory matters if shared knowledge needs to be consistent across users.
+Organizational memory matters if shared knowledge needs to be consistent across users.

-Choose extraction over summarization.
-Summarization compresses conversation history but keeps it as undifferentiated text.
+• Choose extraction over summarization: Summarization compresses conversation history but keeps it as undifferentiated text.
 Extraction pulls discrete facts and stores them as searchable, updateable units.
-Extraction has higher upfront processing cost and pays back in retrieval quality, accuracy, and the ability to update individual facts without reprocessing entire conversation threads.
+Extraction has a higher upfront processing cost and pays back in retrieval quality, accuracy, and the ability to update individual facts without reprocessing entire conversation threads.
 The LLM chat history guide covers this trade-off in detail.

 The AI agent memory guide and the long-term memory guide cover the implementation side of these decisions in detail.